Human rights

 *** All suppliers registered on the portal are subject to checks in the areas of business ethics and respect for human rights, workers’ rights and environmental rights.

 Intesa Sanpaolo has published the Modern Slavery Statement which describes the measures used to combat the risk of slavery in its activities and in its supply chain.
-This statement describes the efforts to combat modern slavery during the reporting period 1 January 2021 to 31 December 2021 (Financial Year 2021) and is made in accordance with the requirements of section 54 of the UK's Modern Slavery Act 2015 (UK) and section 14 of the Australian Modern Slavery Act 2018.
+This Statement describes the efforts to combat modern slavery during the reporting period 1 January 2023 to 31 December 2023 (Financial Year 2023) and is made in accordance with the requirements of section 54 of the UK's Modern Slavery Act 2015 and section 13 of the Australian Modern Slavery Act 2018.

-The statement, which will be published annually, applies to the following companies within the Group that are required to produce a statement under the Australian Modern Slavery Act or the UK Modern Slavery Act: Intesa Sanpaolo S.p.A. which has branches in the UK and Australia; Eurizon Capital SGR, Fideuram Asset Management (Ireland) DAC (including its London branch), Intesa Sanpaolo Assicura S.p.A., Intesa Sanpaolo Bank Luxembourg SA, Intesa Sanpaolo Bank Ireland Plc, Banka Intesa Sanpaolo d.d.
+The Statement, published annually, applies to the following companies within the Group that are required to produce a Statement under the UK Modern Slavery Act and the Australian Modern Slavery Act: Intesa Sanpaolo Fideuram Asset Management (Ireland) DAC, Intesa Sanpaolo Wealth Management S.A., Intesa Sanpaolo Assicura S.p.A., Intesa Sanpaolo Bank Luxembourg S.A., Intesa Sanpaolo Bank Ireland Plc, e Banka Intesa Sanpaolo d.d.
+(Slovenia).